Katerina Janouch: Politics

 According to Expressen, Expo, and Aktuelltfokus, Janouch has sometimes expressed controversial views on Sweden's "irresponsible migration policy" due to reports of increasing crimes and political correctness.
-On January 9, 2017, on Czech TV she said, among other things, that "Sweden is being destroyed by mass immigration".
+On 9 January 2017, on Czech TV, she said, among other things, that "Sweden is being destroyed by mass immigration".
 In response, Sweden's prime minister Stefan Löfven stated that Janouch's interview "was very strange".

-In March 2017, Janouch began as a columnist at libertarian and non-party political newspaper Nyheter Idag She wrote: "Because I'm allergic to all kinds of extremism, both right and left, I want to write on a fresh independent platform".
+In March 2017, Janouch began as a columnist at the far right Sweden Democrats-affiliated political newspaper Nyheter Idag She wrote: "Because I'm allergic to all kinds of extremism, both right and left, I want to write on a fresh independent platform".
 In 2018, Expressen published an article by Anette Holmqvist, who interviewed Janouch, saying she sought to enter the Swedish parliament.

-In April 2018, Janouch announced that she would run in the parliamentary elections for the right wing Citizens' Coalition party.
+In April 2018, Janouch announced that she would run in the parliamentary elections for the right-wing extremist Citizens' Coalition party.
 She stated her main subjects would be "Women's security and the Swedish freedom of speech".
 She said she believes that for a long time there has been "a very narrow corridor of opinions" meaning that people who have had a different opinion than the prevailing on immigration issues have been labeled as racists.
 In December 2018 Voice of Europe published an article about Janouch's participation in the protest against the Social Democrats signing the Global Compact contract and she said "do not mess with the sons and daughters of the Vikings".
-On December 2, 2018, Ingrid Carlqvist and Maria Celander published an article of Janouch protesting Global compact.
+On 2 December 2018 Ingrid Carlqvist and Maria Celander published an article of Janouch protesting Global compact.
 During a debate hosted by the far right media platform Swebbtv, Katerina Janouch was invited to comment on the "low intense war being committed in Sweden".
 In an article by WJLA published in March 2018 about the increase of sex crimes and violence against women, Katerina Janouch was quoted saying "Sweden has changed very much.
 It has never been like this."

 Since 2018, Janouch has become active in right wing movements with closer ties to white supremacy and conspiracy theories, such as the network Education4Future where she was a founding member.
 The Citizens' Coalition party, for which Janouch had been a parliamentary candidate in the 2018 elections, chose to distance themselves from her in December the same year due to "a radicalization in her way of expressing herself", according to the chairman of the party.
+Janouch promotes anti-vaccination propaganda.